goofball851/ToonFi_Framework/framework/ReadMe.md

 Nothing here is meant to be final or perfectly defined.
 These files describe how things *tend* to work, not how they must work.

-Think of this folder as:
-- A shared vocabulary
-- A set of patterns
-- A reference point for future experiments

 ---

 ## What You’ll Find Here